 Some people experience a heart attack like an elephant jumping on their chests, but for many others, the signs aren’t so obvious.
 That’s why experts always advise people to seek medical help as soon as they start experiencing possible symptoms of a heart attack.

-An experienced medical professional should be able to diagnose a heart attack or heart disease and start treatment immediately.
+An experienced medical professional in Indiana should be able to diagnose a heart attack or heart disease and start treatment immediately.
 Unfortunately, that does not always happen.
 When a doctor fails to properly diagnose a heart attack or heart disease, the patient can lose valuable time for treatment, and in the worst cases, this type of serious misdiagnosis could cost a patient serious injury or even his or her life.

 About Our Heart Attack Misdiagnosis Attorney